errhythm/errhythm.github.io/content/projects/PyramidGame.md

 If you want to check out the game or maybe host your own social experiment, you can find it at https://pyramidgame.errhythm.me.
 Just remember: with great power comes great responsibility... and potentially some awkward social situations. 😉

 Got questions?
 Found a bug?
-Want to discuss the philosophical implications of digital social hierarchies?
 Mail me at rhythm@duck.com or check this blog where I post about my coding adventures and maybe some occasional K-drama recommendations!*